How to Become an Enrolled Agent (EA)

 • Representation, Practices, and Procedures

-After you’ve successfully passed the SEE, you can complete your enrolled agent application online or by mailing Form 23 to the IRS.
+Step 3.
+Submit an application to the IRS – After you’ve successfully passed the SEE, complete your enrolled agent application online or by mailing Form 23 to the IRS.

-The suitability check will look into your criminal background and tax compliance history.
+Step 4.
+Pass the IRS’s suitability check – The suitability check will investigate your criminal background and tax compliance history.
 Any unfiled returns or unpaid taxes could disqualify you, so make sure that you’re up to date and compliant before submitting your application.